 Lithium-ion solar batteries use less material than traditional batteries, minimizing the environmental impact.
 Solar batteries have a longer cycle life when compared to traditional batteries, meaning they can support a higher number of charge/discharge cycles before their capacity falls below 80%.
 They are low-maintenance and last longer, leading to greater savings.

-Before investing in solar batteries, perform a cost-benefit analysis to determine if you really need a storage system.
+Before investing in solar batteries, perform a cost-benefit analysis to determine if you need a storage system.

 The Different Types of Solar Batteries